 Chateau Montviel Vineyards, Terroir, Grapes, Winemaking

-The 10.1 hectare vineyard of Chateau Montviel is planted to 80% Merlot and 20% Cabernet Franc.
+The 10.1-hectare vineyard of Chateau Montviel is planted to 80% Merlot and 20% Cabernet Franc.
 However, it is important to note that while the estate has 10.1 hectares of vines, only the 5 best hectares are used to produce Chateau Montviel.
 The vines for Chateau Montviel are placed in various parcels in the Pomerol appellation giving the estate two distinctly, different soil types.

-The majority of their parcels are in a terroir with fine, sand and gravel soil.
+The majority of their parcels are in terroir with fine, sand, and gravel soil.
 Their best parcels have terroirs with clay and gravel soil, which are located not far from Chateau Clinet.
 The vines are planted at a density of 5,500 vines per hectare.
 On average, the vines are close to 30 years of age.

 To produce the wine of Chateau Montviel, the property started using micro vinification techniques starting with the 2013 vintage.
-The results were so good that starting with the 2014 vintage, they increased the amount of their production vinified in barrel.
+The results were so good that starting with the 2014 vintage, they increased the amount of their production vinified in barrels.

-Malolactic fermentation is conducted in barrel with the first two months spent on the lees.
+Malolactic fermentation is conducted in the barrel with the first two months spent on the lees.
 Chateau Montviel is aged 100% new, French oak barrels.
 There is a second wine, La Rose Montviel.
 Production averages close to 1,800 cases of Chateau Montviel, wine per year.

 Chateau Taillefer can be enjoyed on the young side with an hour of decanting.
 This allows the wine to soften and open its perfume.
 Older vintages might need very little decanting, just enough to remove the sediment.

 However, I find the wine is usually better with 3-6 years of bottle age.
-Of course that can vary slightly, depending on the vintage character.
+Of course, that can vary slightly, depending on the vintage character.
 In the best years, the wine will best between 4 to 12 years of age after the vintage.

 Serving Chateau Montviel with Wine, Food, Pairing Tips